If you’re searching for life insurance, you have a world of options in front of you.

 - The length of coverage you are applying for (if applying for term life insurance)

-- If you are a smoker or a non-smoker (smoker policies are significantly more)
+- Whether or not you smoke (smoker policies are significantly more)

 - If you have any adverse health conditions

-Once you are ready to apply for the actual life insurance coverage, there is usually more in-depth information that the underwriters will need to know in order to come up with a decision regarding your policy price, as well as your policy’s classification.
+Once you are ready to apply for the actual life insurance coverage, there is usually more in-depth information that the underwriters must have in order to come up with a decision regarding your policy price, as well as your policy’s classification.

 - Marital status